wlfcolin/file-downloader/README.md

     }
     @Override
     public void onFileDownloadStatusWaiting(DownloadFileInfo downloadFileInfo) {
-        // waiting for download(wait for other task paused, or FileDownloader is busy for other operations) }
+        // waiting for download(wait for other tasks paused, or FileDownloader is busy for other operations) }
     @Override
     public void onFileDownloadStatusPreparing(DownloadFileInfo downloadFileInfo) {